datocms/react-datocms/README.md

 # Social share, SEO and Favicon meta tags

 Just like the image component, `renderMetaTags()` is a helper specially designed to work seamlessly with DatoCMS’s [`_seoMetaTags` and `faviconMetaTags` GraphQL queries](https://www.datocms.com/docs/content-delivery-api/seo) so that you can handle proper SEO in your pages with a simple one-liner.

+- TypeScript ready;
+- Compatible with any GraphQL library (Apollo, graphql-hooks, graphql-request, etc.);
+- Usable both client and server side;
+- Compatible with vanilla React, Next.js and pretty much any other React-based solution;

 ## Usage